 Review any prospective lawyer's client testimonials and ratings on third party websites like Avvo.com, Yelp and Google Plus to determine whether he or she has a good reputation in the community.
 These rating platforms should not be used as substitutes for in-person meetings with each prospective attorney, though.
 Take the time to call and speak with each attorney you consider to determine if he or she is the right lawyer to handle your pedestrian injury or wrongful death claim.

 If you or someone you love has suffered an injury due to the negligence of someone else, please contact me at (707) 564-1900 for free and friendly advice.
-If you are outside the Vallejo area, you can call us free of toll at (800) 404-5400.

 Before you call, we invite you to take the time to read what my customers have to report about working with our law office.
 Check out our reviews here: Yelp, Avvo (an attorney ranking website), and Google Plus.